South of France 8-Day Itinerary

 Day 5: Cannes

 Approaching Cannes reveals white buildings climbing behind a crescent bay, the Palais des Festivals dominating the harbor where film stars ascend red carpets each May.
-What began as a fishing village discovered by Lord Brougham in 1834 became synonymous with glamour through the festival established 1946.
-La Croisette stretches two kilometers, connecting iconic grand hotels—the Carlton with distinctive twin cupolas, the Martinez, the Majestic where million-euro deals close over lunch.
-Yet accessibility survives: Le Suquet atop the hill preserves Provençal character with cobbled lanes.
-Forville Market sells regional produce daily except Monday, when it transforms into an antique market.
-Private beaches provide structured European relaxation with impeccable service and exceptional people-watching.
-Port Canto and Vieux Port host hundreds of yachts, creating floating exhibitions of wealth and design.
+A fishing village discovered by Lord Brougham in 1834.
+The British Lord Chancellor fell in love with the place and built a villa, attracting aristocratic friends who did the same.
+The film festival, established 1946, completed the transformation into a synonym for glamour.
+La Croisette stretches two kilometers, connecting iconic grand hotels.
+The Carlton with its distinctive twin cupolas.
+The Martinez.
+The Majestic, where million-euro deals close over lunch served on terraces overlooking the Mediterranean.
+Yet accessibility survives.
+Le Suquet atop the hill preserves authentic Provençal character, cobbled lanes climbing to a church that predates the hotels by centuries.
+Forville Market sells regional produce daily except Monday, when it transforms into an antique market where locals hunt for bargains.
+Private beaches provide structured European relaxation, impeccable service and exceptional people-watching included in the day rate.
+Port Canto and Vieux Port host hundreds of yachts, creating floating exhibitions of wealth and design that change with the seasons.

 Sailing: 1.5 hours (6 nautical miles)